Burning at Both Ends (film): Production

 The script was prize winning at the Movieguide Awards in 2014.

 Elwes was originally announced be to starring alongside Matthew Modine when the production was revealed by Slingshot Productions in Los Angeles in March 2017, with filming expected to begin that spring.
 Judd Hirsch and Greer Grammar were also cast in March 2017.
+As of 2025, the IATSE Union crew members who participated on this project have still not been paid for their time committed to this production.
+The project went through arbitration with IATSE and lost, prior to release.

 Release

 The picture was made available for digital download in the UK from January 10, 2022.